core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Link) or using more advanced interfaces (e.g. supporting context or semantic based lookup).

-RD Lookup allows lookups for domains, groups, endpoints and resources using attributes defined in this document and for use with the CoRE Link Format.
+RD Lookup allows lookups for groups, endpoints and resources using attributes defined in this document and for use with the CoRE Link Format.
 The result of a lookup request is the list of links (if any) corresponding to the type of lookup.
-Thus, a domain lookup MUST return a list of domains, a group lookup MUST return a list of groups, an endpoint lookup MUST return a list of endpoints and a resource lookup MUST return a list of links to resources.
+Thus, a group lookup MUST return a list of groups, an endpoint lookup MUST return a list of endpoints and a resource lookup MUST return a list of links to resources.

 RD Lookup does not expose registration resources directly, but returns link content from registration resource entries which satisfy RD Lookup queries.